poletaevvlad/CubeLang/docs/usage.md

 # Usage

 ## Interpreter
-CubeLang interpreter is an application with a command line iterface.
-In order to run a program a user must specify cube’s initial state and location of the program file.
+CubeLang interpreter is a command-line application.
+To run a program, specify the cube’s initial state and the path to the program file.

 `cubelang` application has the following arguments and options: